ffrankies/BigDataTextSummarization/README.md

 - labeled data is meant for training machine learning / deep learning modules
 - unlabeled data is what we're supposed to summarize

+The unlabeled files are currently stored in our home directory, in `12_Shooting_Townville_2016`.
+We may be asked to delete this folder later, since it's taking up unnecessary space on the cluster.

+It is also stored in `/home/public/cs4984_cs5984_f18/unlabeled/data/12_Shooting_Townville_2016/`

+The labeled data is the same for all teams, stored in `/home/public/cs4984_cs5984_f18/labeled/`

 ## Accounts

 We will have accounts on 3 different machines / clusters - Dr. Fox's Hadoop cluster (for distributed processing), and the Huckleberry and Cascades clusters (GPUs for Deep Learning).